matthewjberger/wgpu-example/README.md

-This project demonstrates how to setup a [rust](https://www.rust-lang.org/) project that uses [wgpu](https://wgpu.rs/) to render a spinning triangle, supporting both webgl and webgpu [wasm](https://webassembly.org/), native desktop, and Android.
+This project demonstrates how to setup a [rust](https://www.rust-lang.org/) project that uses [wgpu](https://wgpu.rs/) to render a spinning triangle, supporting both webgl and webgpu [wasm](https://webassembly.org/), native desktop, Android, and Steam Deck.

 It also includes an [OpenXR](https://www.khronos.org/openxr/) VR mode with hand tracking, procedural skybox, and infinite grid.